What to expect

 Your past medical history including previous illnesses, operations and injuries will also be explored with you.

-Following this you will be asked to undress to your underclothes, depending on the area of the body injured.
+For this you will be asked to undress the area of the body injured no further than your underclothes.
 For example, you may be asked to undress your top half if you have neck, shoulder or upper back pain and your lower half if you have lower back or hip pain.

 If you feel more comfortable, clothing such as shorts, string vests, baggy leggings or gym gear may be worn for examination and treatment.
 There is a bathroom at the clinic where you may change in privacy before your appointment begins or you may ask your Osteopath to leave the room as you change also.